Bayesian Time-Varying Tensor Vector Autoregressive Models for Dynamic Effective Connectivity: Introduction

-In this paper, motivated by an experimental study on dynamic effective connectivity patterns arising when reading complex texts, we propose a computationally efficient time-varying Bayesian VAR approach for modeling high-dimensional time series.
+In this paper, motivated by an experimental study on dynamic effective connectivity patterns arising when reading complex texts, we propose a computationally efficient time-varying Bayesian VAR approach for modeling large-dimensional time series.
 Similarly as in \citet{wang2021high}, we assume a tensor decomposition for the VAR coefficient matrices at different lags.
-A novel feature of the proposed approach is that we capture dynamically varying connectivity patterns by assuming that -- at any given time -- the VAR coefficient matrices are obtained as a mixture of just a subset of active components in the tensor decomposition.
-This mixture representation relies on latent indicators of brain activity, that we model through an innovative use of an Ising prior on the time-domain, to select what components are active at each time.
-With respect to Hidden Markov Models -- typically employed in the fMRI literature to capture transitions across brain states dynamically over time -- the Ising prior models the time-varying activations as a function of only two parameters.
-The resulting binary time series still maintains a Markovian dependence, but the Ising prior naturally assigns a higher probability mass to non-active (zeroed) components to encourage sparsity of representation and it favors similar selections at two consecutive time points, reflecting the prior belief that the coefficients are changing slowly over time.
-Furthermore, we show that the Ising prior can be represented as the joint distribution of a so-called (new) discrete autoregressive moving average (NDARMA) model \citep{jacobs1983stationary}, a result which is helpful for prior elicitation.
+A novel feature of the proposed approach is that we capture dynamically varying connectivity patterns by assuming that -- at any given time -- the VAR coefficient matrices are obtained as a sum of a subset of active components in the tensor decomposition.
+This sum representation relies on latent indicators of brain activity, that we model through an innovative use of an Ising model on the time-domain, to select what components are active at each time.
+With respect to Hidden Markov Models -- typically employed in the fMRI literature to capture transitions across brain states dynamically over time -- the Ising specification models the time-varying activations as a function of only two parameters.
+The resulting binary time series still maintains a Markovian dependence, but the Ising model naturally assigns a higher probability mass to non-active (zeroed) components to encourage sparsity of the representation and it favors similar selections at two consecutive time points, reflecting the prior belief that the coefficients are changing slowly over time.
+Furthermore, we show that the Ising model can be represented as the joint distribution of a so-called (new) discrete autoregressive moving average (NDARMA) model \citep{jacobs1983stationary}, a result which is helpful for prior elicitation. \\ The remaining components of the model are designed to encourage sparsity in the tensor structure and to ascertain model complexity directly from the data through the posterior distribution.
+Specifically, we employ a multi-way Dirichlet generalized double Pareto prior \citep{guhaniyogi2017bayesian, billio2023dynamic}, which allows for global-local shrinkage of the VAR coefficients.
+This choice enables the model to implicitly determine the effective rank of the tensor decomposition based on the observed data.
+An additional feature of our approach is that it assumes an \emph{increasing}-shrinkage prior \citep{legramanti2020bayesian} to guide the selection of the lags of the auto-regression, eliminating the need to rank models of different order based on model selection information criteria.
+We show how inference on the VAR coefficient matrices can be used to create time-varying Granger causality networks, enabling a detailed analysis of dynamic connections over time.
+In our fMRI application involving a book reading experiment, we find that changes in the effective connectivity coincide with key events in the book and the connectivity hubs identified are consistent with the reading literature.
+Although only controls were studied in this data, the new methodology could be used in a study of neurological and psychiatric disorders (such as dyslexia) where the objective is to understand the differences in network interactions.
+This study has the potential to aid in the development of diagnostic markers and improve our understanding of such disease mechanisms.
+The key contributions of the new methodology in terms of analyzing fMRI data include effective connectivity networks at each experimental time point (which to the best of our knowledge has not been possible before), and Granger causality networks inferred from the BTVT-VAR model.